 3.1.2.4.
-FastCAM deployment
+FastCAM deployment - IFREMER

-Past achievement.
 The FastCAM was deployed during a technological campaign in Brest bay and Iroise sea (IPARO) in 2015.
-It participates to the JERICO-NEXT Phytoplankton workshop in Gothenborg, 27-30 September 2016.

-Next development and experiments.
-The FastCAM is currently being developed to make fully automatic analyses.
-An automatic sampling unit will be designed in 2018.
-The aim of make fully automatic analysis from a seawater inlet.
-The module will drive the process from the sample injection to the taxonomic classification, without operator.
+It participated also to the JERICO-NEXT Phytoplankton workshop in Gothenborg, in 2016.
+An automated sampling unit was planned to designed, the aim being of making fully automated analysis from a seawater inlet.
+The module was supposed to run the process from the sample injection to the taxonomic classification, without operator.
+However, as FlowCAM has in parallel developed new machines allowing a much faster image acquisition (and accurate focus of particles), then the continuity of the development of the FastCAM is being reconsidered.

 3.1.2.5.
-UVP5 deployment
+UVP5 deployment - CNRS LOV